Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

 ALTER TABLE public.users DROP COLUMN bio;
 ```

-use also the following command to see the behavior of the column
+Use the following command to see the output of the public users column
 ```sh
 \d users
 ```